evhub/rabbit/README.md

 Statements can vary from interpreter to interpreter, but the ones implemented in basic Rabbit are:
 ```
+help <statement>	# Shows some help about the statement
 debug [on|off]		# Turns verbose debug output on and off
 clear				# Clears the console
 run <filename>		# Runs a Rabbit file